xt0fer/PassionBy5dot0/README.md

 This is an early "stake in the ground", not a contract to have to do your very first idea.
 You'll have plenty of chance to think about it and modify as needed.
 But get *something* scratched out.

+It's best if you write a few paragraphs on the idea itself.
+Something like

+> Folios is a personal information manager that keeps your very important documents, notes and other
+> digital assets safe and secure.
+It provides you instant, fingertip access to these personal
+> items, allowing you to share them with others who are important to you.
+>
+> It is both a mobile and desktop app, with an Amazon cloud-based backend storage vault.